|Our ranking process:

 Importantly, we have created our own unique rating system, which is built into the "write a review" process within each individual golf course web page.
 This simple rating system allows you to rate each course on a scale of 1 to 6 golf balls.
 We have set no specific rules for you to follow when you rate a course except, naturally, that you (the reviewer) must have played the course first.
 Important factors, such as course location, condition (or presentation), difficulty and historical importance are left for you, the reviewer, to judge.

-Biennially, to coincide with our Top 100 publications, we will publish a Top 100 list (where sufficient data is available) based purely on reviews posted by you, the passionate golfer.
+Occasionally we will publish a Top 100 list (where sufficient data is available) based purely on reviews posted by you, the passionate golfer.
 In the first of our Top 100 books, your No.1 in the British Isles was Royal Dornoch.
 Dornoch has never before been voted as the No.1 course, but who would possibly argue with you?

 Additionally we ask for expert opinions from people who have played an extensive number of golf courses in their country or territory.
 Our 2010 New Zealand rankings, for example, involved polling dozens of Kiwi club pros.
+In 2015 we polled every golf club in Britain & Ireland and obtained the opinions of Club Champions and Club Professionals to help define our regional rankings.

 All this data is weighted and eventually culminates in our unique and all-encompassing ranking positions for each golf course.
 We honestly believe that nobody does it better than you and us together.